EMI schemes: Enterprise management incentives

 • A non-commercial alteration to the share capital of the company that increases the value of shares under option.

 If the option is exercised within 90 days of a disqualifying event, full income tax and NIC benefits are maintained.
 If the option is exercised more than 90 days after a disqualifying event, then relief is only given up to the date of the disqualifying event.
-It is essential that companies and option holders keep EMI arrangements under review.
-On a sale or takeover it is possible to have an exchange of options which will protect the tax reliefs.
+It is essential that companies and option holders keep reviewing their EMI arrangements.
+On a sale or takeover, it is possible to have an exchange of options that protects the tax reliefs.
 This should be provided for in EMI option agreements.

 Varying an option – clarity from HMRC

-Many EMI scheme rules contain discretionary powers which allow the board to determine “when” and “to what extent” subsisting EMI options will be exercisable.
+Many EMI scheme rules contain discretionary powers that allow the board to determine “when” and “to what extent” subsisting EMI options will be exercisable.
 These powers can generally be used to amend

 Until recently, HMRC’s published guidance stated that there are circumstances in which the use of such discretionary powers could trigger EMI options to be treated as though they had lapsed, from a beneficial tax perspective, where the change to the terms is so fundamental as to constitute the grant of a new option.
 This would mean the beneficial tax treatment on historic gains would be lost on the subsequent exercise.